cloudfoundry-incubator/quarks-docs/content/en/docs/Contribution guidelines/_index.md

 some time to fix it in a timely matter before disclosing it to the public.
 For more information check the CloudFoundry Security [page](https://www.cloudfoundry.org/security/).

-Don't forget to familiarize yourself with our processes and tools, by reading about them [here](../development/tooling).
+Don't forget to familiarize yourself with our processes and tools, by reading about [tooling](../development/tooling).

 ### Conversation

 When contributing to this repository, please discuss the changes through an existing Github issue with the core team.
 We believe it's the right place to have an open conversation.

 ### Pull Request